 Travelling by bus

-Our extensive bus network affords travel to Brockenhurst from Ringwood, Lymington, Bournemouth, Christchurch, Wimborne, Salisbury, Fordingbridge, Totton and the Waterside plus numerous towns and villages in between.
+Our extensive bus network enables travel to Brockenhurst from Ringwood, Lymington, Bournemouth, Christchurch, Wimborne, Salisbury, Fordingbridge, Totton and the Waterside, plus numerous towns and villages in between.

-Go South Coast have re-configured our buses to ensure all safety guidelines are met; please follow on-bus guidance and ensure you wear a face covering whilst travelling.
-Daily single and return fares will be available on all our buses (cashless payment preferred).
+Go South Coast and Brockenhurst College will continue to ensure all safety guidelines are followed.
+Please follow on-bus guidance and ensure you wear a face covering while travelling.
+Daily single and return fares are available on our buses (excepting C16 & C27) with contactless payment preferred.

 Travelling by train

-Whilst we previously sold termly rail passes, these discounted season passes were priced by SWR on 7 day p/week validity and would not be cost effective with our new, compact timetable.
+While we previously sold termly rail passes, these discounted season passes were priced by South Western Railway on seven-day per week validity and would not be cost effective with our compact Covid timetable.